ourPLCC/Course-Template-2024/README.md

 This repository is designed to be opened in a Codespace.
 PLCC will automatically be installed within your Codespace as will a PDF viewer and a PlantUML previewer.

+## Markdown and PlantUML

+The markdown files contain diagrams written in PlantUML.
+GitHub will render the markdown files, but not the PlantUML diagrams.
+To view the diagrams, open the repository in Codespaces or locally in a Dev Container.
+Then open the file and open it in VS Code's previewer (CTRL+SHIFT+V).

+## PDFs

+PDFs need to be downloaded and view locally.
+Codespaces isn't able to render them.
+GitHub will render small PDFs, but not when they become too big.
+Theny you'll need to downlaod and view them locally.

 ## `languages/`

 <https://github.com/ourPLCC/languages> is a repository of example langauges